 Atley is the “no” so we’ll move onto the other two.

 Marshall and SPP could be the difference between Port being a top four side and a premiership team.
 The gap between their best and worst is way too large, meaning the Power cannot rely on them to produce often enough.
+I still believe in Marshall, but he needs to solidify that belief in 2022.

 Drew is the pick of the bunch.
 A heart and soul player, his work ethic and combative nature make him a mongrel favourite.